TDPio/docker-debian/README.md

-# Debian:jessie
+# debian
-docker file build for debian:jessie
+Dockerfile build for debian.